The Quintessentially English Wedding

 The perfect place to enjoy some drinks and canapés, the Water Terraces, butterfly house and maze gardens are a beautiful backdrop to your wedding, providing some breathtaking photo opportunities.

-Located near the historical town of Woodstock, Blenheim Palace is surrounded by quaint English pubs and boutique hotels which not only provide convenient accommodation for your guests, but also complete the quintessentially English experience!
+Located near the historic town of Woodstock, Blenheim Palace is surrounded by quaint English pubs and boutique hotels which not only provide convenient accommodation for your guests but also complete the quintessentially English experience!

 If you’re organising a wedding from abroad then venues such as Blenheim offer a list of reputable and recommended suppliers for your consideration.
 This makes it a lot easier to book suppliers from overseas.
 These suppliers will be local to Blenheim and usually work with the venue on a regular basis; having previous experience at the venue will make your wedding day run smoother.

 Looking for other Quintessentially English Venues?

 Lains Barn – If you’re looking for something slightly less grand than a British Palace, then Lains Barn offers a rustic, converted barn nestled in the heart of Oxfordshire countryside.
 It balances the traditional English barn with quirky modern adaptation – perfect for a relaxed country wedding.
 We love the idea of a barn wedding as they provide the perfect blank canvas to personalise your big day.
 If you are choosing a barn for your wedding you may also want to consider hiring an event stylist to help personalise and transform the venue backdrop.